ShivamKhari/MailSense/README.md

-# MailMinds-AI
+# MailSense-AI
-# 📧 MailMinds AI – Gmail AI Reply Assistant
+# 📧 MailSense AI – Gmail AI Reply Assistant

-MailMinds AI is a Chrome Extension integrated with a Java Spring Boot backend that uses AI to generate intelligent email replies directly in Gmail.
+MailSenses AI is a Chrome Extension integrated with a Java Spring Boot backend that uses AI to generate intelligent email replies directly in Gmail.
 It leverages Google Gemini API for natural language generation and enhances productivity by reducing manual email writing effort.

 ---